Cannabis activist and scientist Josh Alb is organizing a protest in Newark on Friday calling for an end to the War on Drugs.

 Alb said the first step to ending the War on Drugs was full cannabis legalization.
 He then argued in favor of the legalization of psychedelics, such as psilocybin (mushrooms), DMT, LSD, and others.

-In recent years, it has found they have great therapeutic benefits when treating mental illness.
+In recent years, it has been found they have great therapeutic benefits when treating mental illness.
 Some cities are now pressing for their decriminalization.
 Alb also said the Drug Enforcement Agency (DEA) and prisons should be defunded with the money going to healthcare and education.

 In addition, minorities consume drugs at the same rates as whites but are arrested four times as much.